abbaspour/replate/readme.md

-# Replate Project Guideline
+# Replate Project Guidelines

+Note: This repository is an informative demo to showcase Auth0 patterns (B2C, B2B/Organizations, SaaS, AI).
+Some features are intentionally stubbed.
+The focus is clarity and code generation.

-Replate is a hypothetical start-up to demonstrate Auth0's B2C, B2B, SaaS and AI capabilities.
-The goal of this project is to provide reusable assets and patterns to Auth0 customers, showing them how the Auth0 platform works and how they can leverage it in their own business use cases.
+Replate is a hypothetical start-up demonstrating Auth0’s B2C, B2B/Organizations, SaaS, and AI capabilities.
+This repo provides reusable assets and patterns to show how Auth0 integrates with Cloudflare Workers and related services.
+Some features are intentionally stubbed for clarity; the repo is an informative demo rather than a fully functional product.

-Note that since the purpose of this demo project is to showcase Auth0, some functionalities may not be fully implemented.
-The goal of this repo is to be an informative demo rather than a fully functional code base.
+## Quickstart for Code Generators
+- Read config from the following files (do not hardcode):
+  - donor SPA: donor/spa/public/auth_config.json
+  - business SPA: business/spa/public/auth_config.json
+  - admin SPA: admin/spa/public/auth_config.json
+- API contracts to follow:
+  - donor/api/spec/openapi.yaml
+  - business/api/spec/openapi.yaml
+  - admin/api/spec/openapi.yaml
+- API code to follow:
+  - donor/api/src
+  - business/src
+  - admin/api/src
+- Where to place routes and bundles:
+  - SPAs live under donor/spa, business/spa, admin/spa (React single-page bundles)
+  - API workers live under donor/api, business/api, admin/api (Hono + Cloudflare Workers)
+- Auth initialization: fetch /auth_config.json at startup; use PKCE flows; attach Bearer/DPoP tokens as specified
+- Cloudflare SPA routing: set not_found_handling = "single-page-application" in each wrangler.toml

 ## Business Case

 Replate aims to use technology to reduce food waste.
-// TODO: stats on how much food is wasted in commercial venues

 Replate connects three groups of entities within its platform: